RubenCamachoAlvarez/C-network-programming/C network programming.md

 The later refers to network applications which not use a centralized model, that is, there is not the classic concept about only one server and several clients which attempt to connect to him.
 Instead, in each Peer-to-Peer (P2P) network application each device (for example a computer, a smartphone, laptop, etc.) is represent by a node in the application network, and each node communicates with the other ones.
 Thus, in a P2P application, each node represents both a server and a client at the same time.
 For that, the nodes often are called as a servent, which is a combination of the words "Server" and "Client".

-Now, the most use architecture today is still the Client-Server architecture which is present in everything, from bank services, social media, to video-on-demand (VOD) platforms as Youtube, Netflix, Amazon Prime Video, Max, etc.
+Now, the most use architecture today is still the Client-Server architecture which is present in everything, from bank services, social media, video-on-demand (VOD) platforms like Youtube, Netflix, Amazon Prime Video, Max, etc.

 Essentially, when we want to create a new network application, we start by creating a new socket.